tty2/horizontal-workspace-indicator/README.md

 Horizontal workspace indicator shows the amount of opened workspaces and highlights the current one using unicode characters.
 You can use it as an indicator only but widget is clickable.
 Left button click: move to left, right click: move right.
+Middle click calls overview.

 ## Compatibility